hashiiiii/RectPop/README.md

 ## Recommended usage

-In the [minimal usage](#minimal-usage) example, both the base UI and the floating UI references are implemented in the same file.
-However, in practice, you might want to **unify the floating UI to be used in multiple contexts**.
-Below is an example of how you can separate them into different files.
+In [Minimal usage](#minimal-usage), both the base UI and the floating UI are referenced and implemented in the same file.
+However, in practice, you might want to **unify floating UIs for multiple contexts**.
+Below is an example of how to separate them into different files.

 > [!NOTE]
 > An example scene is available at `Assets/RectPop/Examples/Example02.unity`.
 Refer to it as needed.

-1. Refer to steps 1 and 2 of the [minimal usage](#minimal-usage) section.
+1. Follow steps 1 and 2 from [Minimal usage](#minimal-usage).

-   It is essentially the same as before.
+   This part is the same.

-2. Run `PopController.Request`.
+2. Run `PopHandler.Request`.

-   This part is almost the same as step 3 in [minimal usage](#minimal-usage).
-Since the floating UI display is delegated to a different class, the implementation here is simpler.
+   This part is almost the same as step 3 in [Minimal usage](#minimal-usage).
+Since the display logic for the floating UI is delegated to a different class, the implementation is simpler.

     ```csharp
     public class Example02Request : MonoBehaviour